teacheredu-euniwell/oer-diversity-inclusion/README.md

 [^4]:Serenko, A., & Bontis, N. (2011).
 What’s familiar is excellent: The impact of exposure effect on perceived journal quality.
 Journal of Informetrics, 5(1), 219–223. https://doi.org/10.1016/j.joi.2010.07.005

+[^5]: Tversky, A., & Kahneman, D. (1973).
+Availability: A heuristic for judging frequency and probability.
+Cognitive Psychology, 5(2), 207–232. https://doi.org/10.1016/0010-0285(73)90033-9

 ### 7.4 Reducing Bias in Communication

+American Psychological Association (APA)
+---

-The American Psychological Association (APA) has stated its commitment both to the advancement of science and to the fair treatment of individuals and groups:
-As using inclusive language can foster the fair treatment of individuals and groups and the advancement of research, the American Psychological Association (APA) has made recommendations on bias-free language which are also of interest to educators:
+The American Psychological Association (APA) has stated its commitment both to the advancement of science and to the fair treatment of individuals and groups: As using inclusive language can foster the fair treatment of individuals and groups and the advancement of research, the American Psychological Association (APA) has made recommendations on bias-free language which are also of interest to educators:

->“It is unacceptable to use constructions that might imply prejudicial beliefs or perpetuate biased assumptions against persons on the basis of age, disability, gender, participation in research, racial or ethnic identity, sexual orientation, socioeconomic status, or some combination of these or other personal factors (e.g., marital status, immigration status, religion).
+“It is unacceptable to use constructions that might imply prejudicial beliefs or perpetuate biased assumptions against persons on the basis of age, disability, gender, participation in research, racial or ethnic identity, sexual orientation, socio-economic status, or some combination of these or other personal factors (e.g., marital status, immigration status, religion).
 Instead, authors should use affirming and inclusive language.”
 (APA, 2020, p.131)[^1].

-Bias-free language guidelines
+Bias-Free Language Guidelines
 ---

-For this, the APA Editors have published “Bias-free language guidelines” that helps people around the world in psychology, social work, communications to education to achieve excellence in writing.
-With regard to bias-free language of teachers in verbal and written communication with students, parents, and other professionals, we assume some of the main ideas the APA (2020) described:
+The APA Editors have published Bias-free language guidelines[^2] that help people around the world in such disciplines as psychology, social work, communications, and education to achieve excellence in avoid bias in their writing.
+Some of the main ideas described by APA (2020)[^1] are highly applicable to efforts by teachers to use bias-free language in their verbal and written communication with students, parents, and their fellow professionals:

+* __Talking about disability__

-1. Talking about disability: Names of conditions such as “Asperger autism” and “Attention deficit disorder with hyperactivity” are more specific than “a student with disability” or “a student with special needs”.
+     Names of conditions such as “Asperger autism” and “Attention deficit disorder with hyperactivity” are more specific than “a student with disability” or “a student with special needs”.

+* __Be sensitive to labels__

-2. Be sensitive to labels Respect the language people use to describe themselves; that is, call people what they call themselves.
+     Respect the language people use to describe themselves; that is, call people what they call themselves.
 You may need to ask your students which designations they use.
-Also, accept that language changes over time and individuals within groups sometimes disagree about the designations they use.
+Also, accept that language changes over time and that individuals within groups sometimes disagree about the designations they use.

+* __Acknowledge people’s humanity__

-3. Acknowledge people's humanity Ensuring that the individuality and humanity of people are respected.
-Avoid using adjectives as nouns to label people (e.g., "the gays," "the poor") or labels that equate people with their condition (e.g., "the learning disabled," "the autisms").
-Use adjectival forms (e.g., gay men, older adults) or nouns with descriptive phrases (e.g., people living in poverty, people with learning disabilities).
+     Ensure that the individuality and humanity of people are respected.
+Avoid using adjectives as nouns to label people (e.g., “the gays,” “the poor”) and using labels that equate people with their condition (e.g., “the learning disabled,” “the autistics”).
+Use adjectival forms (e.g., gay men, older adults) or nouns with descriptive phrases (e.g. people living in poverty, people with learning disabilities).

-Overall, using a sensitive, _bias-free language_ is important in direct and written communication as well as professional teaching and being a social role model.
+Overall, using sensitive, bias-free language is important in verbal and written communication as well as for professional teaching and being a social role model.

 [^1]:Publication manual of the American Psychological Association (7th ed.)
 (Vol. 7).
 (2020).
 American Psychological Association. https://psycnet.apa.org/doi/10.1037/0000165-000
+[^2]: Bias-Free Language. (n.d.).
+American Psychological Association.
+Retrieved November 27, 2024, from https://apastyle.apa.org/style-grammar-guidelines/bias-free-language

-### 7.5 Minimize Bias in Decision-making
+### 7.5 Minimize Bias in Decision-Making

-Although knowledge of bias is important, it is not enough to avoid these biases (Bezrukova et al., 2016; Devine & Ash, 2021)[^1][^2].
+Although it is important to be aware of bias, knowledge alone is not enough to avoid bias (Bezrukova et al., 2016; Devine & Ash, 2021)[^1][^2].
 This is because bias is often automatically activated by our fast decision-making system, System 1.
-To minimize bias, it is important to consciously activate System 2, but this can be exhausting and time-consuming.

-Nevertheless, there are practical steps to reduce bias in decision-making - especially in the school context, where fair assessments of students are important.
+To minimise bias, it is important to consciously activate System 2, but this can be exhausting and time-consuming.
+Taking practical steps to reduce bias in decision-making is nevertheless possible – especially in the school context, where fair assessments of students are important.

-Methods for bias reduction
+Methods for Bias Reduction
 ---

-One effective method is bias reduction, in which bias is systematically minimized through structured processes.
-Examples of this in everyday school life are
+Using structured processes can minimise bias systematically and effectively.
+Examples of this in everyday school life are.

-* __Anonymization of exams:__
+* __Anonymization of Exams:__

-    If teachers do not know the names of students, the halo or horn effect, where previous performance could influence the assessment, is reduced.
+     When teachers do not know the names of students, the halo or horns effect, where previous performance could influence the assessment, is avoided.

-* __Elimination of irrelevant information:__
+* __Elimination of Irrelevant Information:__

-    When evaluating performance, irrelevant information such as personal bias should not be included.
+    When evaluating performance, irrelevant information that could trigger personal bias should not be includedrecorded.
 Avoiding bias due to characteristics such as origin or gender can reduce in-group bias.

 * __Use clear evaluation criteria:__